Scenic views from Dovre on the St Olav Path

 • Stay in historic lodges and mountain inns, with hearty meals and warm hospitality at the end of each day.

-• Walk through Viking-age villages, nature reserves, and peaceful valleys, far from the rush of modern life.
+• Walk the St Olav Way in Norway through Viking-age villages, nature reserves, and peaceful valleys, far from the rush of modern life.

-• Arrive at Nidaros Cathedral, a stunning finale to your journey — and one of Northern Europe’s most important sacred sites.
+• Arrive at Nidaros Cathedral in Trondheim, a stunning finale to your St Olav pilgrimage — and one of Northern Europe’s most important sacred sites.

 Itinerary